codesandbox/codesandbox-client/README.md

 CodeSandbox consists of several separate servers, some of which are open sourced.

-- Client: the web application
+- Client: the web application.
-- Server: the [Phoenix](https://github.com/phoenixframework/phoenix) API server
+- Server: the [Phoenix](https://github.com/phoenixframework/phoenix) API server.
-- Nginx: Nginx config files
+- Nginx: Nginx config files.
 - [Git Extractor](https://github.com/codesandbox/codesandbox-importers):
-  responsible for extracting the source from a GitHub repository
+  responsible for extracting the source from a GitHub repository.
 - [CLI](https://github.com/codesandbox/codesandbox-importers/tree/master/packages/cli):
-  the CLI to upload a CodeSandbox project from your command line
+  the CLI to upload a CodeSandbox project from your command line.

 ## Contributors ✨